github/codeql/docs/language/writing-codeql-queries/ql-tutorials/cross-the-river.rst

 shore, the state should be ``Left, Right, Left, Left``.

 You may find it helpful to introduce some variables that refer to the shore on which the man and the cargo items are.
-These temporary variables in the body of a class are called :ref:`fields <ql-language-reference:fields>`.
+These temporary variables in the body of a class are called :ref:`fields <fields>`.

 .. container:: toggle